snowking/NKKVOLabel/README.md

 ```

-If the value if not NSSting, such as NSNumber or some other type, or we want to do some additional things when a new value is set, we can tell the label a renderMethod to tell the label the string we need.
+If the value is not NSSting, such as NSNumber or some other type, or we want to do some additional things when a new value is set, we can tell the label a renderMethod to tell the label the string we need.

 ```objective-c